General Questions About Personal Injury Law

 "Serious injury" is a term of art that has a defined legal meaning under the New York Insurance Law.
 The phrase typically is used in the context of a personal injury case arising out of a motor vehicle accident ("MVA").
-In an MVA case, the injured person can make a claim or sue the negligent driver only if the injured person has in fact suffered a "serious injury."
+In an car or truck accident case, the injured person can make a claim or sue the negligent driver only if the injured person has in fact suffered a "serious injury."

 Some injuries clearly meet this standard.
 Under New York's Insurance Law, any fracture qualifies.
 Death, dismemberment, significant disfigurement and loss of a fetus also qualify.
 More challenging to analyze and define are the other categories that constitute a "serious injury":